【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 I think that even now, textile companies are searching for the perfect combination that makes use of the strengths of each fiber while compensating for their weaknesses.

-Each fiber has its advantages and disadvantages, and I felt that it was our industry's responsibility to figure out how to utilize them in the complex human world, which is even more complex than the plant or animal kingdoms.
+Each fiber has its advantages and disadvantages, and I felt that it was our industry's responsibility to find ways to utilize them effectively in the human world, which is more complex than the plant or animal kingdoms.

 Back to blog